Codingmasters-YT/epiphanes_vm/README.md

 Select: Open a Virtual Machine

-Go to the extracted files and select the .vmx file
+Go to the extracted files and select the .ova file

 Then just Power it on.